Grislow/KnowledgeBase/resources/glossary.md

 If we had a class called `Horse` it could have a method called `run`.

+## Method Overriding
+Changing the definition of a method inherited from a superclass to provide a subclass specific implementation.

 ## Mutable
 Meaning its state can be changed.
 Immutable variable types are usually assigned values which represent a reference to a space in memory.
 This means that any changes made to what the reference points at effects all other variables that share the same reference.

 __Javascript__: Object and arrays are mutable data types.

+## Mutator
+Also called a _Mutator Method_ or _Setter_ are methods that allow changing an objects state data.

 &nbsp;
 # N